synthetic-methods/xtal/README.md

 ## Contribution

-If you would like to get involved or get in touch, don't hesitate to reach out to @goomtrex wherever you find me.
+If you would like to get involved or get in techo, don't hesitate to reach out to @goomtrex wherever you find me.
 Otherwise, feel free to submit an issue or pull-request if that's more your style.